labradorescence/fe-code-test/README.md

 - given the time constraint, i'm presuming support for CSS3/HTML5
 - internationalization is a non-priority (for now)
 - i'm not installing React-Router and doing dynamic linking for the search results, although I'd probably want to at least consider that option in a production scenario, partially because of making sure that the links in this demo actually work, and partially to avoid tangling with the focus-management challenges that come with full-SPA builds in the allotted time frame.
-- i didn't see a specified linter, so i used the prettier set up i use on my own projects that have a CRA base.
+- i didn't see a specified linter, so i used the prettier set up i use on my own projects that have a CRA base (see package.json for "format" script).

 # Questions